adnantheanalyst/BostonHousingDataSet_R_Analysis/README.md

 model <- lm(medv ~ lstat, data=Boston)

-The output provides an object (model) with many details.
+The output provided an object (model) with many details.

 basic information: estimate of the coefficients model

-Much of the information can be visualised through command summary summary(model)
+Much of the information were visualised through command summary summary(model)

-The output contains:
+The output contained:

 • information about residuals
 • estimate, standard error, significance test on the parameters
 • information about the accuracy of the model
-• test F for the significance of all the parameters How can we comment on the output?
+• test F for the significance of all the parameters

 Other information in model

 names(model)